timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 ask init --no-browser
 ```

 You should now see this screen in the command prompt.
-This step isused to select your AWS profile.
+This step is used to select your AWS profile.
 Choose the default profile.
 ```bash
 dixonaws:/environment$ ask init
 ?
 Please create a new profile or overwrite the existing profile.